Monopoles and Landau-Ginzburg Models I: Point-Like Solutions

 In this section, we study finite energy solutions of (\ref{generalized-vortex-equation}) on the complex plane $\C$, the so-called point-like solutions in terms of \cite[Section 14.1]{GMW15}.
 Assuming $W$ is a stable superpotential, we will prove that all point-like solutions are trivial, i.e. they are gauge equivalent to the constant solutions.
 Interesting solutions may occur if $W$ is not stable, cf. Example \ref{vortex}.

 Let $P: \C\to M$ be a smooth map and $A$ be a smooth connection in the trivial principal $G$-bundle $\C\times G\to \C$.
-We shall frequently use the abbreviations from Definition \ref{D3.5}.
+Write $z=t+is$ for the coordinate function on $\C$.
+In the sequel, we shall frequently use the shorthands from Definition \ref{D3.5}.
 The main result of this section is the following: \begin{theorem} Suppose $(M,W,G,\rho)$ is a gauged Landau-Ginzburg model and $W$ is stable in the sense of Definition \ref{stable}.
 Take any $\vdelta\in \im \mu\subset \g$.
 Suppose $(A,P)$ is a solution of the gauged Witten equations